nydiarra/springboot-jwt/README.md

 ## To run the application
 Use one of the several ways of running a Spring Boot application.
-Below are just two options:
+Below are just three options:

 1. Build using maven goal: `mvn clean package` and execute the resulting artifact as follows `java -jar springboot-jwt-0.0.1-SNAPSHOT.jar` or
 2. On Unix/Linux based systems: run `mvn clean package` then run the resulting jar as any other executable `./springboot-jwt-0.0.1-SNAPSHOT.jar`
+3. Build and start as a Docker container.
+Instructions at: [README](src/main/docker/README.md)

 ## To test the application